 The final element is the regulatory framework, which is pretty broad – Federal and State legislation; license and permitting; development planning frameworks; codes of practice, and the like.

 Our approach has been to try to participate in every one of these five areas.
 If we are only active in the first two then with a small scale business catering for less than 2% of visitors to the Island, we can have very little influence over things which ultimately impact our visitor’s experience, our commercial success, and our long term sustainability.

 We try hard to influence the direction of our industry and the behavior of both the operators with whom we share the destination and that of our guests – whether they be on a guided experience or self-driving, and happen to be at the same place at the same time.

-From a best practice point of view, what makes Kangaroo Island exceptional as destination?
+From a best practice point of view, what makes Kangaroo Island exceptional as a destination?